 Recommendations addressing the Proposed Amendments sent to the Reconvened WG by the GNSO Council

-The following recommendations address the details of the proposed amendments listed in the GNSO Council’s May 2017 reconvening the WG [INSERT LINK].
+The following recommendations address the details of the proposed amendments listed in the GNSO Council’s 3 May 2017 resolution reconvening the WG.
 In summary, the Reconvened WG agrees that protection at the second level of the domain name system via reservation of the full names of the various Red Cross National Societies, the International Committee of the Red Cross and the International Federation of Red Cross and Red Crescent Societies must be based on a finite list of these names, be on an exact match basis, and with an exception procedure to be put in place for the protected organization should it wish to register those specific names.

 Recommendation #1:

-The Reconvened WG confirms the GNSO Council’s proposed amendment as outlined in its resolution in May 2017, whereby an agreed definitive list of the full names of the 191 Red Cross National Societies, the International Committee of the Red Cross and the International Federation of Red Cross and Red Crescent Societies are to be placed into Specification 5 of the Base gTLD Registry Agreement, as further elaborated under the Recommendation Details below.
-The full, alfinal definitive list of these names, along with specific, limited variants of these names determined in accordance with a set of criteria agreed by the WG (see Recommendations #4-6 below) and the applicable languages for which each name is to be reserved can be found in Attachment of this report.
+The Reconvened WG confirms the GNSO Council’s proposed amendment as outlined in its resolution in May 2017, whereby an agreed, finite, definitive list of the full names of the 191 Red Cross National Societies, the International Committee of the Red Cross and the International Federation of Red Cross and Red Crescent Societies are to be placed into Specification 5 of the Base gTLD Registry Agreement, as further elaborated under the Recommendation Details below.
+The full, finite, definitive list of these names, along with specific, limited variants of these names determined in accordance with a set of criteria agreed by the WG (see Recommendations #4-6 below) and the applicable languages for which each name is to be reserved can be found with the attachment of this report.
 Third party registrations at the second level of exact matches of any name or variant on the definitive list (as may be updated periodically pursuant to Recommendations #4-6 below) will not be permitted.
 For the avoidance of doubt, the applicable languages are: (a) for Red Cross National Societies, English (unless indicated otherwise) and the applicable official language(s) of their respective states of origin (as indicated on the list); and (b) for the International Committee of the Red Cross and International Federation of Red Cross and Red Crescent Societies, in English and the six official languages of the United Nations.

 The Reconvened WG came to full consensus for this recommendation.